Continuous Combinatorics of Abelian Group Actions: Undirected graph homomorphisms and the reduced homotopy group

+\begin{proof} Let $S$ be the set of all functions $x \in V(\Gamma)^{\Z^2}$ such that $x \colon \Z^2 \rightarrow V(\Gamma)$ is a graph homomorphism.
+It is easily seen that $S$ is a subshift of finite type.
+In fact $S$ is defined by a condition on the edges and so has width $1$ (the notion of width is defined before Definition~\ref{def:sft}).
+The existence of a continuous graph homomorphism from $F(2^{\Z^2})$ to $\Gamma$ is equivalent to the existence of a continuous equivariant map from $F(2^{\Z^2})$ to $S$.
+Similarly, the existence of a graph homomorphism from $\Gamma_{n,p,q}$ to $\Gamma$ is equivalent to the existence of a map $g \colon \Gamma_{n,p,q} \rightarrow V(\Gamma)$ which respects $S$.
+Having noted these equivalences, the equivalence of (1), (3) and (4) follows immediately from Theorem \ref{thm:tilethm}.

+We next argue that (1) and (2) are equivalent.
+It is obvious that (2) implies (1).
+For the other direction, assume (1) holds.
+By the above equivalence, we have (3) holds, and consider a graph homomorphism $\varphi$ from $\Gamma_{n,p,q}$ to $\Gamma$, where $n<p, q$ and $\gcd(p,q)=1$.
+Since $\Gamma_{n,p,q}$ is connected, we know that the image of $\varphi$ is contained in a connected component $\Gamma_0$ of $\Gamma$.
+Thus we have (3) for $\Gamma_0$ instead of $\Gamma$.
+Applying the equivalence between (3) and (1) for $\Gamma_0$ instead of $\Gamma$, we get that (2) holds. \end{proof}

+By the above corollary, the continuous homomorphism problem is essentially equivalent to the instances of the problem in which the graph $\Gamma$ is connected.
+Thus in the remainder of this chapter, we tacitly assume that $\Gamma$ is connected unless explicitly stated otherwise.

+In some sense the above corollary has provided a solution to the continuous graph homomorphism problem, but the conditions are not easy to apply in practice, and so we still seek to improve them.

-We prove two main theorems in this section.
-The first one, Theorem~\ref{thm:neghom}, gives a sufficient condition on the graph $\Gamma$ to establish that there does not exist a continous graph homomorphism from $\fzs$ to $\Gamma$.
+We prove two main theorems on this topic.
+The first one, Theorem~\ref{thm:neghom}, gives a sufficient condition on the graph $\Gamma$ to establish that there does not exist a continuous graph homomorphism from $\fzs$ to $\Gamma$.
 Similarly, the second theorem, Theorem~\ref{thm:odd-length-cycle}, gives a sufficient condition on $\Gamma$ to establish the existence of a continuous homomorphism from $\fzs$ to $\Gamma$.
 We refer to these theorems as the ``negative'' and ``positive'' theorems, and to the conditions in these two theorems as the ``negative'' and ``positive'' conditions.
 Both of these conditions are phrased in terms of a certain ``reduced homotopy group'' $\pi_1^*(\Gamma)$ associated to the graph $\Gamma$.
 Roughly speaking, $\pi_1^*(\Gamma)$ will be the quotient of the first homotopy group $\pi_1(\Gamma)$ of $\Gamma$ by the normal subgroup generated by the $4$-cycles in $\Gamma$ (we give the precise definitions below).
-The negative theorem has a number of corollaries which give easier to apply, but less general, conditions sufficient to guarantee the non-existence of a continuous graph homomorphism from $\fzs$ to $\Gamma$.
+The negative theorem has a number of corollaries which give easier-to-apply, but less general, conditions sufficient to guarantee the non-existence of a continuous graph homomorphism from $\fzs$ to $\Gamma$.

 We will illustrate each of these theorems by considering a number of specific examples of graphs for which these theorems provide an answer.
 We note that even in the case of simple graphs such as $K_3$ or $K_4$ (the complete graphs on $3$ and $4$ vertices respectively), the question is not trivial (Theorems~\ref{threecoloring} and \ref{thm:pcn} show there is no continuous homomorphism for $\Gamma=K_3$, while Theorem~\ref{thm:pcn2} shows there is a continuous homomorphism for $\Gamma=K_4$).
 We will give some simpler versions of the negative conditions, as mentioned above, but also give some examples of graphs $\Gamma$ where these simpler conditions do not suffice to answer the continuous homomorphism question for $\Gamma$, but nevertheless we can show a negative answer.